CHALLENGE

 The client, developing bispecific T cell engager (BiTE) for solid tumor indications, required a preclinical system capable of accurately assessing both efficacy and safety of their lead candidate.
 Conventional 2D models lacked the complexity needed to evaluate tumor-selective killing and immune engagement within a human-relevant microenvironment.
-Specifically, they needed a translational in vitro immunotherapy model that could preserve tumor heterogeneity, reflect patient-specific antigen expression, and support functional co-culture with T cells to de-risk downstream in vivo studies and guide candidate optimization.
+Specifically, they needed a translational platform that could preserve tumor heterogeneity, reflect patient-specific antigen expression, and support functional co-culture with T cells to de-risk downstream in vivo studies and guide candidate optimization.

 We applied our PDO–T cell co-culture platform to model antigen-specific immune engagement and cytotoxicity.
-Using matched tumor and normal NSCLC patient-derived organoids, we established co-cultures with primary T cells to assess the bispecific antibody’s ability to induce selective killing and activate T cells.
+Using matched tumor and normal non-small cell lung cancer (NSCLC) patient-derived organoids, we established co-cultures with primary T cells to assess the bispecific antibody’s ability to induce selective killing towards tumor cells and activate T cells.
 The system enabled head-to-head comparison of on-target efficacy and potential off-tumor toxicity, with quantitative functional readouts – providing the client with translationally predictive data ahead of in vivo studies.

 We designed an experiment with 3 key assays:

-• Target Antigen Profiling: Flow cytometry was used to confirm TAA expression across tumor and matched normal PDOs.
+• Target Antigen Profiling: Flow cytometry was used to confirm tumor-associated antigen (TAA) expression across tumor and matched normal PDOs.

 • Cytotoxicity Assay: Cell death in tumor and normal PDOs was measured following treatment with the bispecific antibody in the presence or absence of T cells.

-• T Cell Activation: IFN-γ secretion was quantified as a readout of T cell activation upon engagement with the bispecific antibody.
+• T Cell Activation: IFN-γ secretion was quantified as a proxy for T cell activation upon engagement with the bispecific antibody.

 Here’s what our clients have to say